gabar92/elte_advanced_deep_learning/README.md

 ## <ins>Lecture 4: Research</ins>

-This lecture tries to answer the following questions:
+### What is this lecture about?

-* What are the hot topics of the field?
+This lecture tries to answer the following questions:* What are the hot topics of the field?
 * What are the security weaknesses of the LLMs?
 * How can we increase the performance of a deployed LLM?
 * How can we add custom data to enhance the performance and accuracy of LLMs?